hannibal002/SkyHanni/FEATURES.md

 - Highlight the voidling extremist in pink color.
 - Highlight corrupted mobs in purple color.
 - Option to hide all damage splashes, from anywhere in Skyblock.
+- Hide armor or just helmet of other player or yourself